Learn to see, learn to draw.

 "Drawing on the Right Side of the Brain"

 Feeling limited by the "I can't draw" narrative?
 Frustrated that your drawings never look quite how you want them to look?
 If you're ready to take your drawing to the next level by finally learning drawing techniques such as perspective, proportion, negative space and portraiture - join the next Ready to Draw cohort and learn to draw in just 12 weeks.
 It's time to unlock your hidden artistic talent.

-"Ready to Draw" is a 12 week on line drawing course.
-We'll use the international, best selling book “Drawing on the Right Side of the Brain” by Betty Edwards as our course manual.
-Using specific drawing exercises we'll learn how to tune into the creative, visual side of our brains – the right side.
-We’ll learn how to see differently - focusing on shape, colour and form to enable us to draw with increasing accuracy and confidence.
-We'll cover portraits, landscapes and still life scenes.
+"Ready to Draw" is a 12-week online drawing course.
+Following the international, best selling book “Drawing on the Right Side of the Brain” by Betty Edwards as the course manual, you'll learn specific drawing exercises designed to help you tune into the creative, visual side of your brain – the right side.
+You’ll learn how to see differently - focusing on shape, colour and form to enable you to draw with increasing accuracy and confidence.
+You'll cover portraits, landscapes and still life scenes.
 You’ll be amazed how in just a few weeks, you’ll start to be able to see more clearly and intuitively, and finally begin to gain the pleasure and satisfaction of being able to draw.

 "Drawing used to be a civilised thing to do, like reading and writing.

 It was taught in elementary schools.
 It was democratic.

 It was a boon to happiness."
 (Michael Kimmelman)